Enclave: The Ottawa Women's Monument: History

-Upon the brutal murder of Pamella Behrendt by her husband, the Women's Urgent Action Committee was created.
-They decided to use Minto Park as a spot for her vigil in summer 1990.
 Unveiled December 6, 1992, on the National Day of Remembrance and Action on Violence Against Women, Enclave was created by artist C. J. Fleury and landscape architect Mary Leigh Faught, led by the Committee.

+Upon the brutal murder of Pamella Behrendt by her husband in 1990, the Women's Urgent Action Committee was created.
+They decided to use Minto Park as a spot for Behrendt's vigil in summer 1990.

-The group continues to hold vigils for Ottawa women at the memorial, and there are annual gatherings on December 6, the anniversary of the École Polytechnique massacre.
-The Committee also planted trees in memorial of murdered and abused women and girls.
+They commissioned a monument to memorialize the victims of the École Polytechnique massacre in December 1989, and of other violence against women.
+It was unveiled on the anniversary of the massacre in 1992.
+The group continues to hold vigils for Ottawa women at the memorial.
+It also conducts annual gatherings on the December 6 anniversary.
+The Committee has planted trees at the park in memorial of murdered and abused women and girls.

-The last engraving was made in 2000, when the name of Sandra Campbell was replaced with "Jane Doe" due to legal issues, causing controversy and contributing to the dissolution of the committee.
+The last engraving of a victim was made in 2000, when the name of Sandra Campbell was replaced with "Jane Doe" due to legal issues, causing controversy and contributing to the dissolution of the committee.
 Since then, no official changes have been made to the monument though many people wish to have more names added.